ktalanov/ModelScrapOR/README.md

 # ModelScrapOR

-**THIS PROJECT WAS "VIBE-CODED" BY Claude Sonnet 4.5 AS A TEST**
+**THIS PROJECT WAS "VIBE-CODED" BY CLAUDE SONNNET 4.5 AS A TEST**

-It's a quick script I've wanted for myself and I've made it public only for educational purposes.

-All contents except in this one paragraph is AI-generated.
+It's a quick script I decided to make for myself, as a static page will be faster for showing me models and costs than navigating Openrouter.

+Why did I do it?
+Well, if you really care, [read the Wiki](https://github.com/ktalanov/ModelScrapOR/wiki).
+*N.B.
+All contents except where explicitly marked, including this file (minus this and the preceding seven liens) are computer generated.
+Here be dragons.

 ---